Victor Salva

-Victor Ronald Salva (born March 29, 1958) is an American film director, screenwriter and a convicted child sex offender.
-The self-described protégé of Francis Ford Coppola, he is best known for writing and directing the horror films Jeepers Creepers (2001), Jeepers Creepers 2 (2003), and Jeepers Creepers 3 (2017).
+Victor Ronald Salva (born March 29, 1958) is an American filmmaker.
+He has primarily worked in the horror genre, most notably as the writer-director of the commercially successful Jeepers Creepers (2001) and its sequels Jeepers Creepers 2 (2003) and Jeepers Creepers 3 (2017).
+Outside of horror, Salva wrote and directed the fantasy-drama film Powder (1995).

-In 1988, Salva was convicted of sexually abusing child actor Nathan Forrest Winters during the production of Clownhouse (1989), he also videotaped one of the encounters and was found to possess child pornography, though this was not publicized until 2006.
-Protests against his films soon followed, including boycotts organized by Winters.
-Despite this, he has continued to work in the industry and has made the films Powder (1995), Peaceful Warrior (2006), Rosewood Lane (2011), and Dark House (2014).
+Salva's filmmaking career has been controversial due to his 1988 conviction for sexually abusing a 12-year-old actor who starred in his feature film debut Clownhouse (1989), along with possessing child sexual abuse material.
+This controversy has led to protests against his films, including a boycott of Powder organized by his victim.

 Early life

 Victor Ronald Salva was born in Martinez, California, on March 29, 1958.
 He was raised Catholic.
 His biological father abandoned the family, and he has said that his stepfather was a physically abusive alcoholic.
-Salva was interested in horror and science fiction as a youngster; his favorite monster movie was Creature from the Black Lagoon, and the local newspaper reported in 1975 that the 17-year-old Salva had gone to the cinema to see Jaws 55 times.
+Salva was interested in horror and science fiction from a young age; his favorite monster movie was Creature from the Black Lagoon, and the local newspaper reported in 1975 that the 17-year-old Salva had gone to the cinema to see Jaws 55 times.
 His family disowned him when he came out as gay at age 18.
-He was a childcare worker before becoming a filmmaker.
+He was a childcare worker before becoming a filmmaker, which drew scrutiny during his sexual abuse conviction.